books

 The Sourdough Bible, by Elaine Boddy

 Elaine’s “Master Recipe” has been the starting point for so many beginning sourdough bakers.
 I don’t know if anyone has impacted beginning bakers as much as Elaine.
+This book is a great starting point for beginning sourdough bakers.

 Recommendation: Highly Recommended